$250

 • Other negligent drivers who may have been involved

-• Supervisors who failed to properly train and supervise drivers or failed to take actions if a driver exhibited unsafe practices
+• Supervisors who failed to train and supervise drivers properly or failed to take action if a driver exhibited unsafe practices

 • The manufacturer of the truck or its equipment or parts, if these failed and caused the accident